LC-Linkous/tinySA_python/README.md

 ### PyPI Install

-The `tsapython` library (from PyPI at [https://pypi.org/project/tsapython/2.0.0/](https://pypi.org/project/tsapython/2.0.0/))  can be installed with:
+The `tsapython` package (from PyPI at [https://pypi.org/project/tsapython/2.0.0/](https://pypi.org/project/tsapython/2.0.0/))  can be installed with:

 ```python